UnumID/Server-SDK-Typescript/README.md

   "updatedAt": string, // when issuer was last updated "keys": {
     "signing": {
+      "id": string, // identifies the key within the did doc.
+Used to specify the exact key used to create a signature.
       "privateKey": string, // you use this to create signatures on credentials "publicKey": string, // subjects and verifiers use this to verify your signatures on credentials }
     "encryption": {
-      "privateKey": string, // not used
+      "id": string, // identifies the key within the did doc "privateKey": string, // not used
       "publicKey": string, // not used; but part of the issuer did doc }